Contact Us for a Free Consultation (213) 542-0979

 So, there are situations where they're going to be tempted to research a case to look things up to see what happened on that date, to see what the attorneys are saying is accurate, but that would be inappropriate.

-So, jurors are going to be instructed in a criminal case in LA not to look at anything but the evidence that's presented, and of course listen to the arguments of the attorneys, which are not evidence, but the certainly can argue the evidence and what the evidence means in a criminal trial, and then in the end, the jurors will get together, go back in a room, chose a foreperson, sit down, talk about the case and make a decision whether a person is innocent or guilty of the crime.
+So, jurors are going to be instructed in a criminal case in LA not to look at anything.
+Still, the evidence that's presented and, of course, listen to the arguments of the attorneys, which are not evidence.
+Still, they certainly can argue the evidence and what the evidence means in a criminal trial, and then in the end, the jurors will get together, go back in a room, choose a foreperson, sit down, talk about the case, and make a decision whether a person is innocent or guilty of the crime.

 About the Author